openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 that uses Inference Engine async API by scheduling infer requests in cyclical order (inference on every new input is started asynchronously, result of the longest working infer request is returned).
 You can change the value of `num_requests` in `action_recognition_demo.py` to find an optimal number of parallel working infer requests for your inference accelerators
-(Intel® Neural Compute Stick devices and GPUs benefit from higher number of infer requests).
+(Intel(R) Neural Compute Stick devices and GPUs benefit from higher number of infer requests).

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).